ClickHouse/examples/ClickHouse_vs_ElasticSearch/DataAnalytics/internals/Continuous_data_transformation/README.md

 ![](es-transforms.png)

 Continuous transforms use transform [checkpoints](https://www.elastic.co/guide/en/elasticsearch/reference/current/transform-checkpoints.html) based on a configurable check interval time (transform [frequency](https://www.elastic.co/guide/en/elasticsearch/reference/current/put-transform.html) with a default value of 1 minute).
 In the diagram above, we assume ① a new checkpoint is created after the check interval time has elapsed.
 Now Elasticsearch checks for changes in the transforms’ source index and detects three new `blue` documents (11, 12, and 13) that exist since the previous checkpoint.
-Therefore the source index is filtered for all existing `blue` documents, and, with a [composite aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html), the aggregate values are recalculated (and the destination index is updated with a document replacing the document containing the previous aggregation values).
+Therefore the source index is filtered for all existing `blue` documents, and, with a [composite aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html) (to utilize result [pagination](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html)), the aggregate values are recalculated (and the destination index is updated with a document replacing the document containing the previous aggregation values).
 Similarly, at ② and ③, new checkpoints are processed by checking for changes and recalculating the aggregate values from all existing documents belonging to the same ‘blue’ bucket.

 You can see a more concrete example of Elasticsearch transforms [here](./README.md#elasticsearch-transforms).